halilduygulu/cassandra-tools/README.md

 Type python runstress.py -h
 for all the available options to pass like threads, seednode, etc...

 Place the correct IP there and you should be running stress against your new cluster.
 Dig around the runstress.py file to see what other profiles you can run, or add your own.
-A nice pull request would be to abstract that away to a json file or equiv so that we wouldn't have to touch the python file to add or tweak profiles.